MUSA-Zhanchao/.github/README.md

-# Hi, Welcome to Zhanchao's work during the MUSA program at UPenn
+# Zhanchao's work during the MUSA program at UPenn

 ### Class work:
 - MUSA 5000 Spatial Statistics (with team)